babizera/bot-scrobblador/README.md

     3. Create a Last.fm API account at: https://www.last.fm/api/account/create

 	   4. Rename the file .env.example to .env and add your Last.fm API credentials:
 API_KEY=your_api_key
 API_SECRET=your_api_secret
 LASTFM_USERNAME=your_lastfm_username
 LASTFM_PASSWORD=your_lastfm_password

+    5. Open the config.json file and replace the song details.
+	•	Set the scrobble limit (LIMIT).
+	•	Set the interval between scrobbles (INTERVAL) in seconds.